MuhammadAsifJawad/WhatsappMsg-Bomber/README.md

 repeate: 10
 ```
 add phone number without its (+) like +9231XXXXXXXXXX ==> 9231XXXXXXXXXX<br>
-You can change these values according to your requirement But <b>type: Bomb</b> strict don't change it.
+You can change these values according to your requirement But <b>type: Bomb</b> strict.
+Don't change it.
 ## This Tool Tested On :
 <ul>
   <li>Windows</li>